FRRouting/frr/doc/manpages/vtysh.rst

    Override the history file for vtysh commands.
 Logging can be turned off using ``VTYSH_HISTFILE=/dev/null vtysh``.
    Environment is preferred way to override the history file path over command line argument (-H/--histfile).

+VTYSH_COLOR
+   If the variable is set, then vtysh color highlighting is used

 FILES
 =====
 |INSTALL_PREFIX_SBIN|/vtysh